edudzikorku/farm_inventory/README.md

 pip install -r requirements.txt
 ```

 Next, you will need to create a PostgreSQL database and set up the necessary tables.
-You can use the `setup.py` script to create the a new geodatabase, postgis extention, a schema, a table, and finally import the geodata into in the geodatabase.
+You can use the `setup.py` script to create the a new geodatabase, postgis extention, a schema, a table, and finally import the geodata into the geodatabase.

 ## Running the project
 To run the project, you will need to start the FastAPI server.
 You can do this using the following command: